See exclusive deals in your area

 The five-seat E-Pace has a body built from a mix of steel, magnesium, aluminum, and composites, which means it's quite different from the bigger F-Pace and its aluminum-intensive body; it's a more close relative of the Disco Sport and Evoque.
 With a 105.6-inch wheelbase and a 173.0-inch overall length, the E-Pace may seem snug for five passengers, but cargo space will be good, at 52.5 cubic feet behind the front seats, and 24.2 cubes behind the rear seat.
 Jaguar's fashioned lots of molded-in storage for water bottles and iPads in the E-Pace's door panels and center console.

-Base models come with synthetic leather, while leather is an option on some versions and standard on the plushest models.
+Base models come with cloth seats, something we've not seen in a Jaguar in recent memory, while leather is an option on some versions and standard on the plushest models.
 Safety features will include lane-departure warnings, blind-spot monitors, and adaptive cruise control.
+So far, we've only sat inside the E-Pace, but we've found pre-production models to look and feel like proper luxury vehicles.
+Their rear seats are tight, but no more than what you'll find in rivals.

 The E-Pace comes with cruise control, power features, and Bluetooth with audio streaming.
 A 10.0-inch touchscreen infotainment system can be upgraded to a 12.3-inch screen.
 High-power audio, ambient lighting, a head-up display, and up to five USB ports can be specified, as can a power-operated, gesture-controlled tailgate and in-car data service, as well as navigation.
 The infotainment houses a display that clocks lap times and cornering forces.